Underhood: Understanding Audi’s Valve Lift System

-Gregoire Blachon, owner of Boxeer LLC, is dedicating the entire month of June to testing at Pike’s Peak.
+Gregoire Blachon, owner of Boxeer LLC, dedicated the entire month of June to testing at Pike’s Peak.

 When Gregoire Blachon wants to accomplish something, he goes all out to make it happen.
 Case in point, the Frenchman is currently at Pike’s Peak for the entire month of June to test his triple-turbo, 4-cylinder, 2.0L, TDI-powered VW Beetle in an attempt to break the 10-minute mark at the 2021 Pike’s Peak International Hill Climb, which takes place on Sunday, June 27.